July 5-27, 2019

 Early application is advised, as this course has an enrollment limit and may fill early.
 A wait list is established when necessary.

-*Please note - there are a maximum of 5 spots designated specifically for MSNEL students on this course.
-All MSNEL applicants who have completed an application by the Priority Application Deadline will be considered for those 5 spots.
+*Please note - the 5 spots designated specifically for MSNEL students on this course have filled.
+All MSNEL applicants who complete an application will be placed on a waitlist, and more information will be available after the February 15th deadline.

 Priority Application Deadline